Final report for ONC23-117

 1. Grow the MHD to include over 250 participating growers in 2025 across the NCR; Improve current visualization platforms for enhanced utility by stakeholders.

-From 2020 through the date of this writing, 286 hemp growers across the NCR contributed to the Midwestern Hemp Database.
+322 hemp growers across the NCR contributed to the Midwestern Hemp Database in some capacity.
 Crop management and variety performance data submitted by NCR hemp growers and variety trial participants were used to populate the MHD.
-This public database provides timely data from commercial producers to support farmer decision-making.
+This public database provides data from commercial producers to support farmer, researcher, and regulator decision-making.
 Data is anonymized and aggregated to protect participants.
-Specific protocols for agronomic data collection and floral sampling are distributed to participating growers who submit samples to partnering laboratories for analysis at a discounted rate.
-Using this approach, we can ensure the integrity of perhaps the most important and sensitive data for hemp growers: cannabinoid profiles.
+Specific protocols for agronomic data collection and floral sampling are distributed to participating growers.
 USDA sampling guidelines are followed and sent to participating, approved laboratories.

 2. Reevaluate and modify “good potential” criteria to include additional factors including photoperiodism, genetic uniformity, earliness and disease resistance.